-- Consider procedures and controls around related parties, journal entries and other key entity level controls. - Perform walkthrough procedures on key controls around identified risk areas including: Scottish Government income, Other Operating Income, payroll expenditure, expenditure, journal entries and material areas of management estimate and judgement. - Our focus is design and implementation of controls only.
+- Consider procedures and controls around related parties, journal entries and other key entity level controls. - Perform walkthrough procedures on key controls around identified risk areas including Scottish Government income, non-payroll expenditure, payroll expenditure, journal entries and material areas of management estimate and judgement. - We will consider the arrangements in place for the preparation of the financial statements, including those at Scottish Social Services Council in preparing the accounts. - Our focus is design and implementation of controls only.
 We do place reliance on controls when it comes to our year end financial statement audit work.